allegory-software/allegory-sdk/WEB-SUCKS.md

 ## CSS Transitions

-Transitions is just lerp'ing css properties, so if you want to fade-in/out an element into/out-of existence use opacity because non-numeric properties like visibility or display are not lerp'able.

-Computed properties like element's size and position are not transitionable.
+Transitions is just lerp'ing css properties, which are only a proxy for the things that you might actually want to animate.
+So if you want to fade-in/out an element into/out-of existence for example you have to use opacity because non-numeric properties like visibility or display are not lerp'able.
+Computed properties like element's size and position are not transitionable at all.
 To animate those use the FLIP technique.